Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Introduction

+\textbf{Oze Protocol: } We propose Oze, a concurrency control protocol that can handle long-running update transactions while achieving high short transaction throughput with reasonable latency, as shown in Figure~\ref{fig:cc-comparison-tps-vs-latency}.
+The key ideas of Oze are twofold.

+The first idea is to exploit the large scheduling space using a multi-version serialization graph (MVSG)~\cite{Bernstein83} in a decentralized manner.
+Conventional MVSG-based protocols such as MVSGT~\cite{Hadzilacos85} and MVSGA~\cite{Hadzilacos88} assume a single centralized graph management and thus fail to exploit modern many-core architectures.
+Oze manages a record-local graph associated with each record, each of which represents only the dependencies among transactions accessing that specific record, and it partially synchronizes these graphs across records to check for acyclicity.

+The second idea is dynamic protocol switching.
+To handle conventional workloads such as TPC-C~\cite{tpcc}, Oze provides the OCC mode in addition to the MVSG mode and switches them bidirectionally and dynamically depending on the workloads, as depicted in~\Cref{fig:protocol-switch} and in~\Cref{fig:tpcc}.

+\textbf{BoMB Benchmark: } We also present an OLTP benchmark, BoMB (Bill of Materials Benchmark), which emulates real-world on-demand product costing.
+Conventional OLTP benchmarks do not contain long transactions with consecutive anti-dependencies.
+TPC-C~\cite{tpcc} and TPC-E~\cite{tpce} do not have any long transactions.
+TPC-EH~\cite{Wang17} contains a long-running transaction that includes write operations, but the result of writes is never read by other transactions, and thus it does not produce consecutive anti-dependencies.
+HTAP benchmarks like OLxPBench~\cite{Kang23} contain long \textit{read-only} transactions.
+BoMB includes a long-running update transaction that will be falsely aborted with high probability in conventional serializable protocols due to two consecutive and long-term anti-dependency edges created by the other five short transactions.
+We design BoMB based on a workload in a real bread manufacturing company, Andersen~\cite{Andersen}, with diverse configurable parameters, allowing BoMB to represent a variety of BoM workloads.

-Third, we evaluate Oze with modern concurrency control protocols using BoMB.
-Experimental results show that Oze keeps the abort rate of the long-running update transactions at zero while reaching up to 1.7 Mtpm for short transactions with near-linear scalability, whereas state-of-the-art protocols cannot commit the long transaction or experience performance degradation in the throughput of short transactions.
+We evaluate Oze with modern concurrency control protocols using BoMB on CCBench~\cite{Tanabe20}.
+Experimental results show that only Oze can ensure the L1 transaction commit without sacrificing the short transaction throughput.

 The rest of this paper is organized as follows.
-First, in Section~\ref{sec:bomb}, we define the workload and its database in BoMB.
-Next, we describe the design of the Oze protocol in Section~\ref{sec:design} and the implementation of Oze for multi-core systems in Section~\ref{sec:implementation}.
-In Section~\ref{sec:eval}, we evaluate several protocols using BoMB.
-In Section~\ref{sec:related}, we describe related work.
+First, in Section~\ref{sec:bomb}, we describe the workload in BoMB and why it is challenging for existing protocols.
+Next, we describe the design and implementation of the Oze protocol in Section~\ref{sec:design} and Section~\ref{sec:implementation}, respectively.
+In Section~\ref{sec:eval}, we evaluate several protocols using BoMB and TPC-C. In Section~\ref{sec:related}, we describe related work.
 Finally, we conclude this paper in Section~\ref{sec:conclusion}.